 CTbites is pleased to welcome Eliza Schlesinger as a new contributor.
 She will help guide our readers to great tasting venues perfect for 20-somethings in the Stamford area.

-When the weekend night bar scene in Stamford comes to a close, a girl has two options, take home a man or take home a sandwich, and this single lady prefers a sandwich.
+[UPDATE: This restaurant has closed] When the weekend night bar scene in Stamford comes to a close, a girl has two options, take home a man or take home a sandwich, and this single lady prefers a sandwich.
 As my friends and I were finishing another night of laughter and dancing, I looked around to see if anything caught my eye.
 I peered across Bedford Street and instantly had my answer, the Melt Mobile.

 As a little girl, there were few things as delicious and comforting as a grilled cheese, and Melt Mobile’s creations bring me back to my childhood while igniting the flavors that my adult taste buds love.
 The scene is exactly what I would expect around 2 am, utter drunken chaos and sloppy flirtation combined with an aroma that makes it all bearable.
 Until this visit I’ve always ordered the same sandwich, the Caprese, for two simple reasons.
 The first, it’s typically listed towards the top of the Specials menu, and the second because I swear it’s always tasted like heaven.
 The sandwich is a wonderful balance of fresh mozzarella and Prosciutto di Parma, accompanied by my favorite combination of roasted red peppers, arugula, fresh tomatoes and pesto aioli on Kalamata olive bread.
 But I am here to be objective and thorough, so I let my eyes wander down the rest of the deliciously cheesy menu to look for new and exciting options.